rhaslund/labguides/vao-2.0/module-07/content.md

 1. [] Launch **Veeam Availability Orchestrator** from the desktop.
 2. [] Enter username: +++siteadmin@vmce.lab+++ and password: +++Pa%%w0rd+++.
 3. [] Click the **Login** button.
+>Note: Because the server was just started, the spinning icon may display for up to two minutes while services complete their startup.

 4. [] Navigate to the **DataLabs** view.
 5. [] Select the **VEEAM-VAO\VLAB1** DataLab.
 > Note: Do not click on the text link VEEAM-VAO\VLAB1